 - 1. Location.
 Vanities and lavatories shall be installed with the centerline of the fixture a minimum of 18 inches (457 mm) horizontally from an adjoining wall or fixture to allow for forward approach.
 When parallel approach is provided, lavatories shall be installed with the centerline of the fixture a minimum of 24 inches (610 mm) horizontally from an adjoining wall or fixture.
 The top of the fixture rim shall be a maximum of 34 inches (864 mm) above the finished floor. - 2.
 Floor space.
 A clear maneuvering space at least 30 inches by 48 inches (762 mm by 1219 mm) shall be provided at lavatories and shall be centered on the lavatory. - 3.
 Cabinets.
 Cabinets under lavatories are acceptable provided the bathroom has space to allow a parallel approach by a person in a wheelchair and the lavatory cabinets are designed with adaptable knee and toe space. - 4.
 Knee and toe space.
-Knee and toe space shall be provided as follows: - 4.1.
-The knee space shall be at least 30 inches (762 mm) wide and 8 inches (203.2 mm) deep. - 4.2.
-The knee space shall be at least 29 inches (737 mm) high at the front face and reducing to not less than 27 inches (686 mm) at a point 8 inches (203.2 mm) back from the front edge.

-- 4.3.
-The knee and toe space required in this section shall be provided by one of the following: - 4.3.1.
-The space beneath the lavatory shall be left clear and unobstructed; - 4.3.2.
-Any cabinet beneath the lavatory shall be removable without the use of specialized knowledge or specialized tools; or - 4.3.3.
-Doors to the cabinet beneath the lavatory shall be removable or openable to provide the required unobstructed knee and toe space. - 4.4.
-The toe space required in this section shall be provided as follows: - 4.4.1.
-Shall be at least 30 inches (762 mm) wide and centered on the lavatory. - 4.4.2.
-Shall be at least 17 inches (432 mm) deep, measured from the front edge. - 4.4.3.
-Shall be at least 9 inches (228.6 mm) high from the floor. - 5.
-Finished floor.
+Knee and toe space shall be provided by one of the following:

+- 4.1.
+The space beneath the lavatory shall be left clear and unobstructed; - 4.2.
+Any cabinet beneath the lavatory shall be removable without the use of specialized knowledge or specialized tools; or - 4.3.
+Doors to the cabinet beneath the lavatory shall be removable or openable to provide the required unobstructed knee and toe space.

+The knee and toe space shall be centered on the fixture, and shall comply with Section 1138A.2.
+The clear floor space required by Item 2 shall not extend into the knee and toe space more than 19 inches (483 mm).
+(See Figure 11A-9D).

+- 5. Finished floor.
 The finished floor beneath the lavatory shall be extended to the wall. - 6.
 Plumbing protection.
-Hot water and drain pipes exposed under lavatories shall be insulated or otherwise covered.
+Water supply and drain pipes under lavatories shall be insulated or otherwise covered to protect against contact.
 There shall be no sharp or abrasive surfaces under lavatories. - 7.
 Lavatory faucet controls.
 Faucet controls and operation mechanisms shall be operable with one hand and shall not require tight grasping, pinching or twisting of the wrist.